AMINO ACID DISORDER

 Babies and young children with PKU need to have regular blood tests to measure their Phe levels.
 If there is too much or too little Phe in the blood, the diet and formula may need to be adjusted.

+Cofactors are proteins that help an enzyme function.
 BH4 (tetrahydrobiopterin) is a substance made by the body.
-It works to help the PAH enzyme change Phe into Tyr.
+Kuvan® (sapropterin dihydrochloride) is a synthetic form of this substance.
+Both work to help the PAH enzyme change Phe into Tyr.

-Some children with PKU will benefit from taking BH4 supplements in pill form.
+Some children with PKU will benefit from taking enzyme cofactors in pill form.
 This treatment is helpful in reducing blood Phe levels in some children with PKU.
-About 10% of children with classic PKU respond to BH4 pills.
-Most children with mild PKU are helped by BH4 pills.
+About 10% of children with classic PKU respond to enzyme cofactors.
+Most children with mild PKU are helped by enzyme cofactors.

-Your doctor can do blood tests to determine whether your child responds to BH4 supplements.
-Do not take this supplement unless advised by your metabolic doctor.
+Your doctor can do blood tests to determine whether your child responds to enzyme cofactors.
+Do not take enzyme cofactors unless advised by your metabolic doctor.

 5. Pregnancy in women with PKU (“Having to do with the mother.
 PKU”)